Planck 2015 results. XX. Constraints on inflation: Conclusions

 \subsubsection{Step in the inflaton potential}

-A sudden, step-like feature in the inflaton potential \citep{Adams:2001vc} or the sound speed \citep{Achucarro:2010da} will lead to a localized oscillatory burst in the scalar primordial power spectrum.
+A sudden, step-like feature in the inflaton potential \citep{Adams:2001vc} or the sound speed \citep{Achucarro:2010da} leads to a localized oscillatory burst in the scalar primordial power spectrum.
 A general parameterization describing both a $\tanh$-step in the potential and in the warp term of a DBI model was proposed in \citet{Miranda:2013wxa}:

 where the first- and second-order terms are given by

 with window functions

 and damping function